Skinny Legs Female

 • Calves.
 These… are your calves.
 You can do standing calf raises, seated calf raises, and position your toe to hit different muscle fibres.

 You don’t want to forget about your glutes, either.
 Squats and Romanian deadlifts both stimulate your glutes, so you’re already doing twice as much work for your glutes as any other muscle.
-If you want even more, you could add in hip thrusts.
+If you want even more, you could add in the glute bridge or hip thrusts.

 To create a leg workout plan as a woman, you need to consider where you’re starting from.
 A beginner might see rapid leg growth with just a few sets of squats.
 But a seasoned lifter who’s been in the gym for 5 years will need a lot more volume and a variety of exercises to continue to see growth.